Updated 16/06/2025

 When to plant amaryllis

-Plant the bulbs in October for early flowers in time for Christmas, making them the perfect living Christmas decoration.
+If you want flowers at Christmas then start the bulbs off in October to give you the perfect living, colourful Christmas decoration.
 They are a fantastic addition to the Christmas dinner table as part of the centrepiece.

-Alternatively, plant it later on in the year and fill your home with colour during the darker winter months and early spring.
+Alternatively, start them off later on in the year and fill your home with colour during the darker winter months and early spring.

 How to plant amaryllis